amcharts/export/README.md

 ```

 Now, when you click on the "Annotate" item in the menu, the chart will turn into
-an image editor which you can actual draw on and the menu gets replaced by the default annotation menu.
+an image editor which you can actual draw on and the menu gets replaced by the

-In case you want your own annotation menu you simply need to define a submenu like following to replace the default:
+default annotation menu.

+If you don't like the detault annotation menu, you can define your own:

 ```
 "export": {